MeToo movement in China: Government

-For The Spectator, Cindy Yu wrote about the modern phenomenon of Communist Party officials keeping concubines.
+For The Spectator, Cindy Yu wrote about the modern phenomenon of CCP officials keeping concubines.
 Yu noted that after Xi Jinping’s 2012 anti-corruption campaign in which all 100,000 officials indicted had had at least one extramarital affair, public discussion of officials' mistresses ended.
 "Decadence still goes on beneath the surface", however, and Peng Shuai "revealed a rot at the highest level of the party, a dangerous thing to do in Xi’s China".
 Although Chinese authorities have charged officials with sexual misconduct under corruption statutes, this was the first time a member of the top echelon of the CCP has faced public allegations.

 On November 2, 2021, professional tennis player Peng Shuai accused former Vice Premier and cadre official Zhang Gaoli of sexual assault.
 Peng then vanished from public view in what was suspected to be an enforced disappearance, with severe censorship of her story by the Chinese government.
+In China, her name is no longer searchable.
 State media appearances were suspected of being staged out of fear of government reprisals.
 E-mails and publications have said that Peng denies making the accusation of sexual assault.
 The incident has attracted international concern about Peng's safety, and the WTA suspended all events in China.

 Police intervention and government censorship

 In 2015, a group of five Chinese feminists (Da Tu, Li Tingting, Wei Tingting, Wu Rongrong, and Wang Man) planned to distribute flyers on International Women’s Day to protest sexual harassment on public transportation.
 On March 7, the day before the planned protest, they were arrested and held in custody for 37 days for “picking quarrels and provoking trouble”.
 The group became known as the Feminist Five.
 Da Tu said that her feminist organization was reported to the police and forced to close, and feminist performance art and public protest had become almost impossible.
 She had been fighting sexual harassment in China since 2012, the public space for such activism was drastically reduced in 2014 by Chinese government censorship and police intervention.
 In prison, Li Tingting's lesbianism was mocked.

+In June 2024, Huang Xueqin was reported by a support group to have been sentenced to five years in prison after having been found guilty of "subverting state power."
+Wang was sentenced to three and a half years.
+The support group stated that Huang planned to appeal.

+Effects

+On January 1, 2022, the new Civil Code came into effect.
+The code has sections addressing sexual assault, specifically adding men as possible victims and making employers potentially responsible for the assault that could occur in the workplace.
+Now there is a slightly more specific definition of sexual harassment, which makes organizations responsible for creating operations to prevent sexual assault.
+The civil code’s vague language could limit the ability to use its new sexual harassment definition in the future.
+In Hong Kong, they have more explicit sexual assault laws.